 Helen Rickards has a career in arts consultation, management and theatrical production that spans 25 years and has included work as a director, producer, performer, teacher and manager of small and large organisations.

-She works as a consultant and creative producer in arts management and production with organisations that have included fortyfivedownstairs, ArtPlay (City of Melbourne); Melbourne Workers’ Theatre; Becken Projects; NICA (National Institute of Circus Arts), Performing Lines (NSW), Arts Projects Australia (SA), On Tour Ltd (UK) and Arts Centre Melbourne.
+She works as a consultant and creative producer in arts management and production with organisations that have included Melbourne’s fortyfivedownstairs (where she produced several new Australian plays), ArtPlay (City of Melbourne); Melbourne Workers’ Theatre; Becken Projects; NICA (National Institute of Circus Arts), Performing Lines (NSW), Arts Projects Australia (SA), Insite Arts, On Tour Ltd (UK), Flinders University (SA) and Arts Centre Melbourne.
 She consults with organisations to develop ongoing programs, business plans and short term projects and funding submissions to Government, philanthropic and private funding bodies for their realisation.

 Helen has been Executive Director of the City of Melbourne’s Fantastic Entertainment in Public Places (FEIPP) program and has developed and managed an arts industry outreach program from the Drama Centre at the Flinders University of South Australia, known as PAIR’D – Performing Arts Industry Research and Development Ltd. She co-ordinated, produced and administered PAIR’D projects including the widely successful 3rd International Women Playwrights Conference held in Adelaide in 1994; cross-cultural collaborations between Okinawa, Japan and Adelaide, Australia for the 1996 and 1998 Adelaide Festivals of Arts; and established and managed tours to Seoul, Korea (1997) and Singapore (1998).